krux/python-krux-boto-ec2/README.md

 # krux_ec2

 `krux_ec2` is a library that provides wrapper functions for common EC2 usage.
 It uses `krux_boto` to connect to AWS EC2.
+Set the environment variable `KRUX_PIP_FOSS_URL=https://staticfiles.krxd.net/foss/pypi/` to access dependencies for `pipenv install`.

 ## Warning